-One threatened flora species was recorded during the field survey program: Cycas megacarpa (Endangered under the EPBC Act).
-The species was commonly recorded across all vegetation communities within the Study Area including within eucalypt woodland on steep slopes, alluvial eucalypt woodland and non-remnant cleared areas.
-Record locations are depicted in Figure 6.2.
+Two threatened flora species were recorded during the field survey program: Cycas megacarpa (Endangered under the EPBC Act) and Samadera bidwillii (Vulnerable under the EPBC Act).
+Cycas megacarpa was commonly recorded across all vegetation communities within the Study Area including within eucalypt woodland on steep slopes, alluvial eucalypt woodland and non-remnant cleared areas.
+A population of Samadera bidwillii was recorded across an area of approximately 300 square meters (m2) within RE 11.11.3, persisting as a low shrub, from 0.3m to 0.7m in height.
+Recorded locations of these species are depicted in Figure 6.2.